Brief Thinking of RSA

 One way to establish ssh connection is using RSA, it needs a public key file and

-a private key file, they are called id_rsa_pub
+a private key file, they are called id_rsa_pub and id_rsa respectively by

 default.